 You must take courses in your degree subjects while abroad, as agreed between you and your departmental coordinator in NUI Galway.
 These must be pursued diligently and with success and completed to the appropriate standard; otherwise there may be serious financial and academic consequences.
 Students who do not meet the required standards may be deprived of their "International" degree and may have to pay a repeat fee to NUI Galway for their final year of study here.
 They can also be required to repay some or all of their Erasmus grant.

 Your department coordinator will usually have details of the courses available in partner universities and you should discuss with him/her what courses you are expected to take while abroad.
 It is important that you know exactly what is expected of you, in terms of the types of courses you need to take, workloads, credits, results etc., before you leave Ireland.
 You may encounter timetable clashes, which will affect the choice of courses open to you in the host university.
 Discuss with your coordinator here in NUI Galway what you should do in this case.

 The Learning Agreement is a vitally important document outlining the courses for which you are registering at the host university, along with the ECTS credit weighting of each module.
 It should be drawn up before you commence your studies abroad.
-It is ABSOLUTELY ESSENTIAL for the recognition of your studies abroad, and is an implicit part of your Erasmus contract.
+It is CRUCIAL AND ESSENTIAL for the recognition of your studies abroad, and is an implicit part of your Erasmus contract.
 On a practical level, it also helps ensure that your choice of courses is approved by your NUI Galway coordinator(s) and thus helps to prevent any later misunderstandings.